-- A. When the original construction contract award exceeds the Agency's construction contract certification limit, process change orders as follows: - 1.
-If the Change Order has any item or change in work exceeding the Agency's construction change order certification limit, then OSE must authorize the change order before the contractor can perform any work.
-The agency must send the change order (both deduct and adds), along with all substantiating data noted in subparagraph B below, to OSE for review and approval. - 2.
-If the change order has all items or changes in work within the Agency's construction change order certification limit, the Agency may authorize the work.
-The agency must send a copy of the change order, along with all substantiating data noted in subparagraph B below, to OSE for information within 30 days of the Agency's authorization of any item included in the change order. - B. Substantiating Data: The Agency must submit substantiating data containing the following: - 1.
-One copy of the completed change order; - 2.
+- A. When the original construction contract award exceeds the Agency's construction contract certification limit, process Change Orders as follows: - 1.
+If the Change Order has any item or change in work exceeding the Agency's construction Change Order certification limit, then OSE must approved the change order before the Contractor can perform any work.
+The Agency must send the Change Order (both deduct and adds), along with all substantiating data noted in Section B to OSE for review and approval. - 2.
+If the Change Order has all items or changes in work within the Agency's construction Change Order certification limit, the Agency may approve the work.
+The Agency must send a copy of the Change Order, along with all substantiating data noted in Section B to OSE for information within 30 days of the Agency's approval of any item included in the Change Order. - B. Substantiating Data: The Agency must submit substantiating data containing the following: - 1.
+One copy of the completed Change Order; - 2.
 One copy of supporting cost and schedule data including the following: - a.
-Sufficient detail to explain the scope of work covered by the change order (attach plans, specifications, details, written description, adjustments in cost with back-up information, and quantities of material and labor as required for explanation); - b.
-Contractor's justification for adjustment in the contract sum including properly itemized and substantiating data with sufficient detail to show the following: - (1) That the cost involved is both fair and reasonable to all concerned; - (2) That the cost is appropriately related to the quantities of materials and labor involved including material invoices and subcontractor(s) costs, and - (3) That the amount of the contractor's markup (overhead and profit) is as indicated in the contract. - c.
-Justification for increasing the time of the contract using information to verify weather-related or other delays not controlled by the contractor.
+Sufficient detail to explain the scope of work covered by the Change Order (attach plans, specifications, details, written description, adjustments in cost with back-up information, and quantities of material and labor as required for explanation); - b.
+Contractor's justification for adjustment in the contract sum including properly itemized and substantiating data with sufficient detail to show the following: - (1) That the cost involved is both fair and reasonable to all concerned; - (2) That the cost is appropriately related to the quantities of materials and labor involved including material invoices and Subcontractor(s) costs, and - (3) That the amount of the Contractor's markup (overhead and profit) is as indicated in the contract. - c.
+Justification for increasing the time of the contract using information to verify weather-related or other delays not controlled by the Contractor.

-7.11.4 Failure to Obtain OSE Review and Authorization
+7.11.4 Failure to Obtain OSE Review and Approval

-- A. Failure to obtain OSE authorization for a change order, when required by agency certification limits, results in the change order being an unauthorized procurement requiring termination or a justification for ratification. - B. Failure to submit Agency-approved change orders for OSE information within the time specified in 7.8.3.A.2 could result in the Agency having to have the contractor perform corrective work on the project in an untimely manner to bring the project into compliance with code requirements.
+- A. Failure to obtain OSE approval for a Change Order, when required by agency certification limits, results in the Change Order being an unauthorized procurement requiring termination or a justification for ratification. - B. Failure to submit Agency-approved Change Orders for OSE information within the time specified in 7.11.3.A.2 could result in the Agency having to have the Contractor perform corrective work on the project in an untimely manner to bring the project into compliance with code requirements.